 Find website examples you like the design of.
 Copy the URLs or paste screenshots for your web designer to refer to.

-Offer your web designer some competing businesses to review and tell what makes yours superior.
+Offer your web designer some competing businesses to review in the web design brief and include what makes yours superior.
 State design features, images, type styles, colors, and why you like the sites.
 Describe as well as possible the look and feel of the site using descriptive words.

 8. List Additional Requirements